Noonan-Edward/sales_pipeline_analysis/README.md

 ## The Author

 ### Edward Noonan
-Data Analyst with grounding experience in SQL, Python, R/RStudio, BI tools (PowerBI & Tableau), and overall analytics workflows.
+Data Analyst/Aspiring Data-Scientist with grounding experience in SQL, Python, R/RStudio, BI tools (PowerBI & Tableau), and overall analytics workflows.

 This project was developed and polished as part of a post-graduation portfolio to demonstrate real-world data analysis (and engineering) capabilities.